 working_directory (this is also specified per job, and in the above case is specified to be

 /usr/src/dotenv - I recommend using a directory under

 /usr/src/ that corresponds to your project’s name), and running a command to build and run the main unit test file.

-Once you publish this configuration file and add your project within the Circle CI dashboard, each time you push your project to its repository, it will be built automatically in three different configurations of Nim.
-If the build fails, you’ll get an email and you’ll be able to look at the build output to diagnose the problem.
+Once you publish this configuration file and add your project within the Circle CI dashboard, each time you push your project to its repository, it will be built automatically.
+If any of the builds fail, you’ll get an email and you’ll be able to look at the build output to diagnose the problem.
 Each and every build will have a detailed output page such as the one that can be found here for the most recent build of my

 As the build are ran inside Docker containers, the build process is very quick - much quicker than that of Travis CI even when it uses caching in my experience.
 Each of the three builds I specified in the above configuration are ran at the same time, with each taking around 20 seconds after the initial build (initial builds take time to pull down the required Docker images from the Docker registry, which can take a little while - subsequent builds check whether the existing image is up to date and uses it if so).

 There are many other features that you can use with Circle CI, such as publishing HTML test reports (which is not currently a feature of the

 unittest module in the Nim standard library) and publishing generated binaries or documentation from your projects.
 So far I’ve not had a chance to experiment with these advanced options, but so far I like what I see.